 The Internship Scholarship Program manages one-time, non-renewable scholarship awards.
 If awarded a scholarship, please note that the award is considered part of your financial aid package.

-Please note: awards can be distributed anytime after the start of the summer term, and they often take awhile to be processed.
+Please note: awards may be distributed any time after the start of the summer term, and they often take some time to be processed.

 Reflection and Recognition

-Award recipients may also be invited to participate in one to two Career Services events or programs during the academic year in order to share about their summer experiences.
-Recipients will also have the opportunity to be recognized at an awards ceremony.
+Award recipients may also be invited to participate in one to two Career Services events or programs during the academic year to share about their summer experiences.

 Want to learn more about the impact of the Internship Scholarship Program?
 Check out the previous award recipients below!